iovisor/libiov/docs/event-api.md

 ##### Bus::SendHandle
-* Status send(Event e) - send an Event to the bus - the request can fail for a number of reasons (e.g., if the sender has not joined the Bus, or if the Event is of the wrong type)
+* Status send(Event e) - send an Event to the bus - the request can fail for a number of reasons (e.g., if the sender has not joined the Bus, or if the Event is of the wrong type);
-* Status leave() - disconnect the sender from the Bus
+* Status leave() - disconnect the sender from the Bus.

 Example:
 ````C++